arvinsalehi/rust-learning/README.md

 I'm learning
 No changes Still need a job
 Still waiting for change
-This is monitor is great
+This monitor is great
+Maybe I should learn rust